kangabru/kangabru.github.io/_posts/2018-01-01-spanish-flash-cards.md

 This web app was built in `Django` and deployed on `Heroku` with a `Postgres` database.
 This was built for web in order to practise web development, but also to be able to access the data and progress from any device, anywhere in the world.

 ### ![The D is silent](/icons/django.png) Django
-- A `Python` based server framework used to serve HTML, handle DB calls, and front APIs used by the front end.
+- A `Python` based server framework used to serve `HTML`, handle DB calls, and front APIs used by the front end.
 - Is DB agnostic so tests are setup with `SQLite` and production with `Postgres`.
 - Ships with niceties like user auth, safeguards against SQL injection, powerful admin screens, and much more.
 - The 'd' is silent.